Overview of the MCAS Performance Appeals Process

 The MCAS appeals board consists of a panel of content experts who review the submitted applications and make recommendations to the Commissioner who makes the final decision whether to grant the appeal.

 A district may file an appeal for a student who is having difficulty passing one or more of the required high school MCAS tests, if the student meets all eligibility requirements.
-However, parents and students (if age 18 or over) may request that their child's district file an appeal on behalf of the student.
-If an appeal is granted, the student is deemed to have met the requirements for the CD in the subject of the appeal.
-More information about the appeals process is included in the Guide to the MCAS Performance Appeals Process.
+Parents and students (if age 18 or over) may also request that the district file an appeal for the student.
+Please see the MCAS Performance Appeal regulations for more information.

-Earning a high school diploma is critical for success, and I am committed to ensuring that all high school students are given multiple opportunities to meet the state's graduation requirements.
-Although the vast majority of Massachusetts high school graduates have met the state standard by earning the required scores on the high school MCAS tests or retests, more than 7,000 students since 2003 have earned a CD through the MCAS Performance Appeals process.
+Although the vast majority of Massachusetts high school graduates have met the state standard by earning the required scores on the high school MCAS tests or retests, more than 10,000 students since 2003 have successfully earned a CD through the MCAS Performance Appeals process.